-Also, there could be cases where some keywords having the same ‘parent keyword’ would have a different intent.
+Also, there could be cases where some keywords having the same “parent keyword” would have a different intent.
 This is were manual judgment comes into play.

-While sorting the first keyword group, I came across these two keywords having the parent keyword “Best table saw”: portable table saw reviews and best contractor table saw, by observation, it is evident that the intent is different for these two keywords (even though Ahrefs has grouped it under the same parent keyword).
+While sorting the first keyword group, I came across these two keywords having the parent keyword “best table saw”: “portable table saw reviews” and “best contractor table saw”, by observation, it is evident that the intent is different for these two keywords (even though Ahrefs has grouped it under the same parent keyword).

 To back my intuition with data, I quickly Google search these two terms and find that the SERPs aren’t similar to that of “best table saw”.

 Note: All 10 results do not need to be the same as the main keyword.
 Even if you find 5-6 SERPs that are the same as the main keyword, then that keyword can be added to the group.
 This is used while doing manual evaluation like in the case above.

 Once you have completed it, you have to evaluate the content competition for each of those groups.
 This will be covered in our next section – word counting.

-Hey, it’s me, Hektor, back again.
+Hey, it’s me, Hektor, back with you again.

 After one has done the tedious task of sorting the keywords as Anish showed us, it’s time for something even more tedious – word counting.

 It gives us a measure of how much content you’d need in order to have an edge over competitors while targeting a keyword or similar keywords.

 In order to get the process started, all you have to do is enter the keyword with the most searches (from the keyword group) into Google.

 Once we have the number, we add an additional 500-1000 words and add it to our sheet – usually, 10% more can be used as a general guideline.

 For demo purpose, I will use the keyword “best table saw” from our first keyword group and find the content competition for this keyword using the word counting process.
-These are two ways you can do this.

 This method is the most time-consuming of all three methods but it is completely free.